 Up your skillset learning a new language

 Whether just for fun or to boost your career, there’s no doubt that learning a foreign language is a valuable skill that can have huge benefits.
 Just being able to say ‘hello’ in a different language helps break down barriers when studying, travelling or working overseas.
 It opens up job markets, improves your communication skills and makes you more attractive to employers.
-At Edge Hill, you can choose language modules as part of your course, follow our Evening Language Courses or join our Conversation Exchange Scheme.
+At Edge Hill, you can choose language modules as part of your course or follow our Evening Language Courses.

 Broaden your horizons by studying abroad